HOW MUCH DOES A PREMIER FLOORBALL FRANCHISE COST?

 While the primary source and focus of revenues for a Premier Floorball franchise is on player registration fees into club leagues, tournaments, camps etc. (i.e. Enrollments), there are a number of other floorball activities that can generate additional revenues and serve to build interest in floorball.

-Floorball activities such as school programs, birthday parties, minor hockey cross training clinics and team building events are quick to set up, easy to deliver and can generate residual income to help with cash flow in between floorball club seasons.
+Floorball activities such as school programs, birthday parties, minor hockey cross training clinics and corporate team building activities are quick to set up, easy to deliver and can generate residual income to help with cash flow during the year, in lead up to the floorball club season(s).
 These activities also serve as a opportunity to promote floorball and direct participants to join clubs, tournaments and camps.

-Sponsorships are also means to extra revenues.
-Many local and national business are seeking advertising outlets to help build their brand, particularly at a community level where they can have a more intimate connection to their ideal target audience.
+Sponsorship is also means to extra revenues.
+Many local and national business are seeking advertising outlets to help build their brand, particularly at a community level where they can connect more intimate with their ideal target audience.
 Premier Floorball Inc. equip franchisees with the tools and training to acquire sponsorship income.

 CAN I BE ASSURED TO MAKE AN INCOME FROM A PREMIER FLOORBALL FRANCHISE?